jaiarobotics/jaiabot/src/doc/markdown/page13_ssh_keys.md

 - host: A short code for the bot/hub ID, network, and fleet used elsewhere in the `jaia` tool (see the [Jaia Tool](page05_jaia_tool.md) page).
 - pubkey: Either the "comment" of the pubkey if compiled into the tool (e.g. "toby@yubikey16719472") or the full public key line as entered into `authorized_keys`.
-- valid_for: How long the key is authorized for, given as an integer followed by "d" for days, "w" for weeks, or "m" for months.
+- valid_for: How long the key is authorized for, given as an integer followed by "d" for days, "w" for weeks, or "m" for months (or "forever").
 For example "5d" is 5 days, "2w" is 2 weeks, and "12m" is 12 months (1 year).
 This duration is added to the current system clock to determine an "expiry-time" option for the authorized_keys line which is appended to any other options given.
+The special case "forever" indicates a key that doesn't expire.

 This entry is added to `/etc/jaiabot/ssh/tmp_authorized_keys`, replacing the same key if it already exists.